Electrolysis of Molten, or Liquid, Salts Tutorial

-- Anions (negatively charged ions) migrate to the positive anode.
+(b) Anions (negatively charged ions) migrate to the positive anode (anode).

-- Cations (positively charged ions) migrate to the negative cathode.
+(d) Cations (positively charged ions) migrate to the negative cathode (cathode).

-- Applied emf must be greater than the emf for the cell, ie greater than -Eo.
+- Applied emf must be greater than the emf for the cell, ie greater than -Ecell.

 - Mass of substance produced electrolytically is proportional to the quantity of electricity flowing.